DeclarativeHub/Bond/README.md

 }.disposeIn(bnd_bag)
 ```

-Protocol proxy takes up delegate slot of the object so if you also need to implement delegate methods manually, don't set `tableView.delegate = x`, rather set `tableView.rDelegate.forwardTo = x`.
+**Note:** Protocol proxy takes up delegate slot of the object so if you also need to implement delegate methods manually, don't set `tableView.delegate = x`, rather set `tableView.rDelegate.forwardTo = x`.

 Protocol methods that return values are usually used to query data.
 Such methods can be set up to be fed from a property type.
 For example: